-Elton John leads tributes to ‘Margaritaville’ singer Jimmy Buffett
+Joe Biden and Elton John lead tributes to ‘Margaritaville’ singer Jimmy Buffett

 A host of famous figures are paying tribute to Jimmy Buffett, the “Margaritaville” singer who died on Friday at the age of 76.

-A statement posted on his social media pages and website late on Friday night read: “Jimmy passed away peacefully on the night of September 1, surrounded by his family, friends, music and dogs.
+A statement posted on Mr Buffett’s social media pages and website late on Friday night read: “Jimmy passed away peacefully on the night of September 1, surrounded by his family, friends, music and dogs.

 “He lived his life like a song till the very last breath and will be missed beyond measure by so many.”